pnp/powershell/documentation/Get-PnPAzureADUser.md

 ```

 ### -EndIndex
 Allows defining the last result to return.
-Useful for i.e. pagina.
-If omitted, it will use 999.
-If set to $null, it will return all users from Azure Active Directory.
+Useful for i.e. pagination.
+If omitted, it will return all available users from Azure Active Directory.

 ```yaml
 Type: Int32